Guernsey F.C.

 Guernsey Football Club is a community football club located in St. Peter Port, Guernsey, Channel Islands.
 The club was formed in 2011 and became a member of the Combined Counties Football League Division One for the 2011–12 season.

 History

 Background

 The FNB Priaulx League, currently operated by the Guernsey Football Association, has been the top level of football on Guernsey since 1893.
 In addition, a Guernsey team has competed in the annual Muratti trophy against fellow Channel Islands sides since 1905 and at the Island Games since 1991.

 In June 2011 the Combined Counties Football League accepted Guernsey into its Combined Counties Football League Division One.
 Level 10 in the English football league system.
 This made Guernsey the first team from the Channel Islands to compete in mainland British football, and the club funds the cost of both its own and other teams' travel to and from the island.

-Guernsey-born former England international Matt Le Tissier was the club's President until his resignation in August 2014, whilst his brother Mark is the club's Football Secretary.
+Guernsey-born former England international Matt Le Tissier was the club's president until his resignation in August 2014, whilst his brother Mark held the role until January 2023.